mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 #### 🚧 Composition

-To enable deep customization beyond what is possible with custom props, the `SignInPage` component will allow bringing your own custom granular components, such as inputs and buttons.
+To enable deep customization beyond what is possible with custom props, the `SignInPage` component allows bringing your own custom granular components, such as inputs and buttons.
 This is in progress.

 ### 🚧 Layouts

-The `SignInPage` component will have versions with different layouts for authentication - one column, two column and others such.
-The APIs of these components will be identical.
+The `SignInPage` component has versions with different layouts for authentication - one column, two column and others such.
+The APIs of these components is identical.
 This is in progress.